swtyree/hope-dataset/README.md

 By default, this tool will download the HOPE-Image validation and test sets (`hope_image/valid`, 50MB; `hope_image/test`; 179MB), the HOPE-Video set (`hope_video/`, 2.9GB), and low-resolution (`meshes/eval/`, 33MB) and high-resolution (`meshes/full/`, 98MB) meshes.
 Use the command line options to download specific subsets.

+Note that the HOPE-Image dataset is also part of the [BOP challenge](https://bop.felk.cvut.cz/datasets/#HOPE) and can be downloaded there.

 ## HOPE-Image

 The HOPE-Image dataset contains 188 test images taken in 8 environments, with a total of 40 scenes (unique camera and object poses).
 An additional 50 validation images are included from 2 environments in 10 scene arrangements.